 - Complete an assessment survey at the end of fall and spring semesters.

 - Update OACS with new leadership rosters at the end of the spring semester.

 - Send at least one member of your leadership team to required OACS trainings.

 OACS advisors serve as advocates, establish a source of continuity year to year, and provide program ideas and experience.
 We help with the growth, progress and sustainability of service organizations by assisting the incoming board and group members every semester.
 We also offer training and support in navigating university financial systems.

 - Please view our list of student organizations.
 You can access individual organization pages by searching the “Service” category in Anchorlink.
 Not all Service organizations are advised by OACS, but most are connected to our office in some way.

-- Contact an OACS staffer to get more info or come in to Rand 305 and speak with us.
+- Contact an OACS staffer to get more info or come into The Student Life Center, Suite 309, to speak with us.